Javi-Gallego/FSD_Proyecto1/README.md

 ## <a id="features">Features 🌟</a>

-The font used as the title is the same font used by the real restaurant, i thought that was important so I searched throught internet and downloaded the one that resembled more.
-Finally I edited the title with Photoshop and didn't need to use the font in the html, only as an image.
+The font used for the title is the same font used by the real restaurant, I thought that was important so I searched throught internet and downloaded the one that resembled more.
+Finally I edited the title with Photoshop and did not need to use the font in the html, only as an image.

 The names, prices and photos of the dishes are real.
 I got them from their Instagram.
-Also, the links to FaceBook and Instagram point to their real profiles.
+Also, the links to Facebook and Instagram point to their real profiles.

-Although it was an HTML and CSS project I've added a few javascript lines to hide/show the navbar in mobile devices.
+Although it was an HTML and CSS project I have added a few javascript lines to hide/show the navbar in mobile devices.

 You can check their real pages:
 [Landing page](https://theoffice.makro.bar/?lang=es)